 A sleep study (also called a polysomnogram) is a collection of different body functions measured during your sleep, including brain waves, eye movements, breathing patterns, heart rate and rhythm, oxygen levels in the blood, and leg movements.

 You will arrive at the center in the evening and spend the night in our comfortable, hotel-like laboratory.
 Painless electrodes are attached to the body to measure your specific information.
 Specially trained sleep technicians monitor your sleep all night, gather data, and answer further questions.
-You will be awakened around 6:30 am and may go home.
-Your sleep study information is reviewed by the physician in detail to determine if you have a sleep disorder.
+You will be awakened before 6:00 am and may go home.
+Your sleep study information is later reviewed by the physician in detail to determine if you have a sleep disorder.
 You will be contacted about your results within 2 weeks or less.
+You family physician will receive the results.

 Treatment is different for different diagnoses.
 If you are diagnosed with Sleep Apnea, Restless Legs Syndrome, Narcolepsy, or Insomnia, the details of treatment will be discussed with you.
-Medications and/or CPAP (Continuous Positive Airway Pressure) are commonly prescribed for Sleep Apnea.
+CPAP (Continuous Positive Airway Pressure), Dental device, ENT surgery, EPAP nasal devices are commonly prescribed for Sleep Apnea.
 If you have another condition it will be discussed with you in detail.
 Full education on your condition will help you and the sleep specialist make choices in your treatment for maximum relief of symptoms.

 Once we receive information regarding your insurance carrier, we will verify your coverage and will discuss this with you.
-You may have co-payments for office visits and/or the sleep study.
+You may have co-payments and/or deductibles for office visits and/or the sleep study.